tasszz2k/camellia-redis-proxy/docs/redis-proxy/deploy/deploy.md

     name: camellia-redis-proxy-server

 camellia-redis-proxy:
-  #port: -6379 #优先级高于server.port，如果缺失，则使用server.port，如果设置为-6379则会随机一个可用端口
+  #port: -6379 #The priority is higher than server.port.
+If it is missing, server.port will be used.
+If it is set to -6379, a random available port will be used.
-  #application-name: camellia-redis-proxy-server  #优先级高于spring.application.name，如果缺失，则使用spring.application.name
+  #application-name: camellia-redis-proxy-server # has higher priority than spring.application.name, if missing, use spring.application.name
-  console-port: -16379 #console端口，默认是16379，如果设置为-16379则会随机一个可用端口
+  console-port: -16379 #console port, the default is 16379, if it is set to -16379, there will be a random available port
   password: pass123
   transpond:
     type: local